Skip to main content

 Time requirements

-The program consists of four sessions over the course of five weeks with customer discovery interviews taking place between each session.
-The $1,500 pays for travel costs for teams to conduct 30 interviews.
+The program consists of three cohorts over the course of five weeks with customer discovery interviews taking place between each session.
+The $1,000 pays for travel costs for teams to conduct 30 interviews.

 Team composition